 For the purposes of Rule 11-18, toxic air contaminant emission inventories shall be prepared in accordance with the California Air Resources Board's Emission Inventory Criteria and Guidelines (EICG) for the Air Toxic "Hot Spots" Program.
-The EICG, last amended August 18, 2021, describes the types of facilities that must provide toxic emission inventories to the Air District and what must be included in the toxic emission inventory.
+The EICG, last amended August 18, 2021,3 describes the types of facilities that must provide toxic emission inventories to the Air District and what must be included in the toxic emission inventory.
 The EICG requires that facilities report routine and predictable toxic emissions from stationary sources at a facility.
 Emissions from emergency operations are excluded from "Hot Spots" reporting requirements and from Rule 11-18 toxic emission inventories.
 Tail pipe emissions from motor vehicles are also excluded from "Hot Spots" reporting requirements and Rule 11-18 toxic emission inventories.

-ATHS toxic emission reporting requirements apply to the full list of compounds identified in Appendix A of the EICG.
-Since Rule 11-18 applicability depends on health risk thresholds, the Air District is only requiring that Rule 11-18 toxic emission inventories include compounds that have health risk values adopted for the ATHS Program by the Office of Environmental Health Hazard Assessment (OEHHA).
-Furthermore, Regulation 11-18-225 requires that the Rule 11-18 toxic emission inventory include any toxic air contaminants (TACs) that are identified in Table 2-5-1 of Regulation 2, Rule 5.
-Table 2-5-1 may not include all of the compounds with OEHHA-approved health effects values.
-Table 2-5-1 is amended on a regular basis to add compounds or update health effects values that OEHHA has adopted since the last time the Table 2-5-1 was amended.
+ATHS toxic emission reporting requirements apply to the full list of compounds identified in Appendix A of the EICG.4 Since Rule 11-18 applicability depends on health risk thresholds, the Air District is only requiring that Rule 11-18 toxic emission inventories include compounds that have health risk values adopted for the ATHS Program by the Office of Environmental Health Hazard Assessment (OEHHA).
+Furthermore, Regulation 11-18-225 requires that the Rule 11-18 toxic emission inventory include the toxic air contaminants (TACs) that are identified in Table 2-5-1 of Regulation 2, Rule 5.5 OEHHA routinely updates the health effects values for toxic compounds that are required to be used for the ATHS Program.
+Although the Air District periodically updates Table 2-5-1 of Regulation 2, Rule 5 to include any new toxic compounds or updated health effects values approved by OEHHA, there will be a lag between OEHHA approval of a new health effect value and Air District adoption of that new health effects value.
+Thus, Table 2-5-1 may not include all of the compounds with OEHHA-approved health effects values.